Ringed Seal Facts

 The name comes from the presence of dark silver-colored rings on the sides and back.
 The belly is usually a light silver.

-Ringed Seal Habitat and Ecology
+Ringed Seal Distribution, Habitat, and Ecology

-They feed on a wide variety of prey, primarily consisting of fish and invertebrates, and typically hunt alone.
+Individuals feed on a wide variety of prey, primarily consisting of fish and invertebrates, and typically hunt alone.

 During breeding season, the female typically gives birth to a single pup.